zwindler/demystifions-kubernetes/README.md

 But how can we connect to our website?

-By creating an Ingress that redirects traffic coming to dk.zwindler.fr to our docker image
+By creating an Ingress that redirects traffic coming to dk.domain.tld to our docker image

 ```yaml
 cat > ingress.yaml << EOF